makyo/writing/anthologies/arcana/index.md

 #### **Submitting**

 Details TBA.
-Submissions must be anonymized, manuscript format otherwise.
-Accepted formats: markdown, plain text, RTF, Microsoft Office .doc(x), LibreOffice .odt, PDF.
-In your submission email/submittable/whatever, please include:
+Submission accepted through Submitify, link coming soon!
+Submissions *must be anonymized*.
+In your cover letter, please include:

 * Which card you are submitting for
 * Your name and contact information